-Barbagallo et al. [19] determined the variation of the alloying element contents through the grain boundaries of an HPDC AM60 alloy by means of EPMA line scanning and reported that the Al concentration varied from 2.5 wt.% in the bulk α -Mg core to 10 wt.% in the boundary region.
-It is to be noted that for the same alloy AM60, Wei at al. [21] and Barbagallo et al. [19] reported different amount of Al content in the grain boundary region, this is due to the fact that the casting conditions of the samples were different.
-Han et al. [22] reported that for permanent mold casting of AZ91D alloy, in the dendritic center the aluminum concentration is 2.6wt.% but it is

-11.7wt.% at the dendrite edge, about 4.5 times higher than that in the dendrite center.
-Zhang et al. [23]conducted experiments to compare the amount of microsegregation in permanent mold cast and die-cast AZ91 alloys.
+Barbagallo et al. [19] determined the variation of the alloying element contents through the grain boundaries of an HPDC AM60 alloy by means of EPMA line scanning and reported that the Al concentration varied from 2.5 wt.% in the bulk $\alpha$ -Mg core to 10 wt.% in the boundary region.
+It is to be noted that for the same alloy AM60, Wei and Warren [21] and Barbagallo et al. [19] reported different amount of Al content in the grain boundary region, and this is due to the fact that the casting conditions of the samples were different.
+Han et al. [22] reported that for permanent mold casting of AZ91D alloy in the dendritic center the aluminum concentration is 2.6 wt.%, but it is 11.7 wt.% at the dendrite edge, about 4.5 times higher than that in the dendrite center.
+Zhang et al. [23] conducted experiments to compare the amount of microsegregation in permanent mold cast and die-cast AZ91 alloys.
 They reported that the average concentration of Al and Zn is lower in the die casting matrix than in the permanent mold casting matrix.
-Average concentration of Al is 3.3wt.% and for Zn it is 0.33wt.%, in permanent mold casting and 3wt.% Al and 0.22wt.% Zn in die-cast matrix, which means the amount of segregation was higher for comparatively faster cooling.
-Ditze et al. [24] reported for strip casting of AZ91 alloy, the aluminum content increased from 1 wt.% at the center of the dendrite arms where solidification had started to about 2.5 wt.% between the arms where solidification had ended.
-Guo et al.[25] reported that in AZ80 alloy the regions close to the β -Mg17Al12 eutectic phase have higher aluminum contents, the maximum concentration in the dendritic interstice varied between 6.6 wt.% and 7.9 wt.%.
-They also reported that applying electromagnetic vibration on the billet, they could increase the value of minimum Al concentration up to 3.5 wt.% from 2.5 wt.%, which is the minimum concentration of Al in the α -Mg matrix in the center in of a conventional die-cast billet.
-That means that they could reduce the amount of microsegregation by agitating the liquid.
+Average concentration of Al is 3.3 wt.% and for Zn it is 0.33 wt.%, in permanent mold casting and 3 wt.% Al and 0.22 wt.% Zn in die-cast matrix, which means the amount of segregation was higher for comparatively faster cooling.
+Ditze and Schwerdtfeger [24] reported on strip casting of AZ91 alloy that the aluminum content increased from 1 wt.% at the center of the dendrite arms where solidification had started to about 2.5 wt.% between the arms where solidification had ended.
+Guo et al. [25] reported that in AZ80 alloy the regions close to the $\beta$ -Mg17Al12 eutectic phase have higher aluminum contents and that the maximum concentration in the dendritic interstice varied between 6.6 wt.% and 7.9 wt.%.
+They also reported that applying electromagnetic vibration on the billet they could increase the value of minimum Al concentration up to 3.5 wt.% from 2.5 wt.%, which is the minimum concentration of Al in the $\alpha$ -Mg matrix in the center of a conventional die-cast billet.
+This means that they could reduce the amount of microsegregation by agitating the liquid.
 Table 1 summarizes the available data from the literature.